November 19, 2024

 Pros:

-• Straightforward and effective for finding documents that contain specific terms.
+• Simple and really powerful for retrieving documents with specific terms.

-• Quick implementation and low computational power requirements.
+• Easy to implement and low power requirements.

 Cons: